bryanwweber/bryanwweber.github.io/_posts/2014-01-08-installing-cantera-on-ubuntu-12.04.3-from-scratch-source-with-Intel-compilers.md

 build, test, and install Cantera:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib:/usr/lib
-    scons build
+    scons build -j2
     scons test
     scons install

+As before, the `-jn` option specifies the number of build tasks to perform in parallel.
+Set `n` less than or equal to the number of processors you wish to use to perform the build.
+Higher `n` makes the build go muuuuuch faster as long as you don't exceed the number of processors on your computer.
 After that, change out of the Cantera directory, and in Python 2 & 3 shells, type

     >>> import cantera